 Unlike Trello and Jira, tools with a limited set of features and functionalities, ProofHub gives ultimate control over teams, projects, tasks, and collaboration with custom roles that let you define what clients or team members can see and what they cannot.

 Custom workflows make ProofHub flexible for any kind of team and their specific workflow.
-Custom reports deciding what are the parameters you want to keep in reports, white-labeling to have a custom domain, theme, and color of your brand, etc.
+Custom reports decide what parameters you want to keep in reports, white-labeling to have a custom domain, theme, and color of your brand, etc.

 Features (Trello vs Jira vs ProofHub)